Denny Delk: Background and career

 Delk learned a knack of acting from his mother, who read bedtime stories to him and had done all voices of characters.
 After getting education at University of St. Andrews, he worked as a disc jockey and later got in radio, and then into commercials.
 In the 1970s he worked with George Lucas for first time, playing a minor role in More American Graffiti for Lucasfilm.
 He voiced the medical droid 2-1B in The Empire Strikes Back, and later played roles for LucasFilm in Star Wars: Ewoks (the voice of Wicket in the second season) and in Howard the Duck.
-Then, in 1992, he got up with LucasArts, voicing the "talkie" version of Indiana Jones and the Fate of Atlantis.
+Then, in 1992, he became associated with LucasArts, voicing the "talkie" version of Indiana Jones and the Fate of Atlantis.
 He continued working for LucasArts as in-house actor, voicing many roles in their games, although players know Delk most for playing the talking skull Murray from Monkey Island series of quests.
-Delk tried to make character little more comical than he was and tried to give him a bit of himself.
+Delk tried to make the character a little more comical than he was and tried to give him a bit of himself.

 Delk is a freelance voice-over artist, but his name is mostly associated with LucasArts.
 He also has years of improv experience.

-Denny Delk is also known as the spokesman for the long-running Got Milk? series of commercials.
+Delk was also the spokesman for the long-running Got Milk? series of commercials.